Zero-Shot Coreset Selection via Iterative Subspace Sampling: Problem Formulation

 Along with the aforementioned benefits of coreset selection, unlabeled coreset selection uniquely increases scale and reduces labeling costs.
 First, while we can use any $\rvx_i$ from a labeled dataset $\sS^\text{ L}$, we can also extensibly sample and consider more examples $\rvx$ from the underlying distribution $P$ without any annotation or labeling requirements.
 This extension enables us to source coresets from a much larger initial dataset.
-In effect, unlabeled coreset selection extends dataset pruning to the majority of unlabeled, real-world data.
-Second, we only label the $n$ coreset examples after they are selected for pruned model training, so there is a $N-n$ reduction in labeling costs relative to label-based selection.
+In effect, unlabeled coreset selection extends selection to the majority of unlabeled, real-world data.
+Second, for supervised model training, we only label the $n$ coreset examples after they are selected, so there is a $N-n$ reduction in labeling costs relative to label-based selection.
 On ImageNet, unlabeled selection at a 90\% prune rate removes label requirements for 1.15 million images.

+Finally, we likewise note that selecting examples without training on candidate data substantially improves runtime.